santiment/sanbase2/lib/sanbase/telegram_bot/README.md

 ## UX / conversation model

-Group-only.
-DMs get a static redirect ("I only answer in the Santiment group");
+Group-only, and only in **allowlisted** groups.
+DMs get a static redirect;
 messages from other bots are ignored.

+Anyone can add a public Telegram bot to a group they own, and the daily question limit is keyed on the chat id, so an open bot hands every new group a fresh quota.
+A mention from a chat outside `TELEGRAM_QA_BOT_ALLOWED_CHAT_IDS` gets one short "not available here" reply and is logged with its chat id, so a legitimate group is easy to add.
+To enable a new group, read the chat id from that log line and append it to the env var.

-In groups, two triggers:
+In an allowlisted group, two triggers:

 1. **`@mention <question>`** → starts a **new conversation**, bot answers as a reply to the question message.